ianforcements/ianforcements.github.io/_posts/2021-11-23-nft-recursive-broomcloset.markdown

 ![broomcloset_10](../assets/images/broomcloset_10.png)

 then you're working with an asset stored on IPFS.
-At the time of writing, browser integration with IPFS is patchy, but cloudflare have an interface you can use, simply replace ipfs:// in the above URL with
+At the time of writing browser integration with IPFS is patchy, but cloudflare have an interface you can use!
+Simply replace ipfs:// in the above URL with

 https://cloudflare-ipfs.com/ipfs/